 12 Jun 66%

 I was looking far ahead, trying not to lose the beat-up black truck.
 I let it gain more distance than I should have had.
 I had to strain my eyes now to keep him in my sight.
-Suddenly I saw a dark Tesla X veering from the opposite lane directly into my path.
+Suddenly I saw a dark Tesla Z veering from the opposite lane directly into my path.
 Time froze and became slow and oozing like honey.
-I was doing around 90 km/h and the other Tesla must have been going at least as fast towards me.
+I was doing around 90 km/h and the incoming car must have been going at least as fast towards me.
 So our combined speed was 180 km/h.
 This thought had quickly crossed my mind (it’s weird what comes to mind in stressful situations, isn’t it?), followed by the next one: I wasn’t going to survive this.

 What saved me was the fact that I was driving in the manual mode and had nothing to lose.
 I don’t know what the autopilot would have done, but I doubt it was capable of what I did next.
 I was close enough to see the eyes of the incoming driver, open wide in sheer terror.
-He was instinctively raising his hands to protect his head from the inevitable crash, which meant that his car was driven by an autopilot, and he had no clue of what was happening.
+He was instinctively raising his hands to protect his head from the inevitable crash, which meant that his car was driven by an autopilot, and he had no clue about what was happening.
 I let the accelerator pedal go, terrified and refusing to believe that this was how it was all going to end.
 There was no time to break, so at the last possible moment I steered sharply to the right.
 Then, just as my car was going to permanently embed itself in the guardrail, I straightened the wheel somewhat to try and keep the car from spinning out of control.
 I kept it slightly angled to the right, enough to keep plowing the guardrail as my car was careening forward with an almost physically painful screeching sound of metal on metal friction, stressing both the car and the guardrail towards the limits they were built to withstand.

-The oncoming Tesla flashed on my left, almost taking my car’s mirror with it.
+The oncoming Tesla flashed on my left, almost taking my left mirror with it.
 I clenched my teeth and started steering back onto the road very gently.
 I still wasn’t braking: my right wheels were on the unpaved shoulder, while the left ones were on the asphalt.
 Had I applied the brakes now, even the best differential ABS might not be able to keep the vehicle from skidding and spinning at that speed.
 Slowly and painfully, I was able to steer back onto the pavement.
 The car’s back started going sideways in a frightening oscillating pattern as I was trying to remain on the road.
 It was a close call, but eventually I managed to regain full control.

 The whole right side of my car must be irreparably damaged.
 But the wheels were apparently intact, since the car steered and drove well enough.
 I decided that I wasn’t going to let this prevent me from pursuing what might be a mystery of the century.
 So I kept going.
 As there was no damage to the other car (well, besides a new large stain likely to have appeared on the driver’s seat), I didn’t think I had to remain at the scene of the accident.
 Anyway, my dashcam and autopilot cameras must have registered everything from several angles.